Endava/BEEQ/libs/bee-q-angular/README.md

 ### Add Bee-Q Angular module to your application module

-You will be able to add Golazo web components into your app by adding the Golazo module:
+You will be able to add Bee-Q web components into your app by adding the `BeeQModule` exported by `@bee-q/angular`:

 ```ts
 import { NgModule } from '@angular/core';